hipe/tmx/beauty_salon/doc/issues/028-name-conventions-for-functions-and-methods.md

-note that this meta-convention is not very restrictive because specification for iambics is itself not very restrictive. in fact, whether or not the term "iambic" could formally be applied to any syntax is not formally defined here, but suffice it to say "maybe".
+note that this meta-convention is not very restrictive because the specification for iambics is itself not very restrictive. in fact, whether or not the term "iambic" could formally be applied to any syntax is not formally defined here, but suffice it to say "maybe".